johnae/spook/README.md

 ### Extending Spook

-There's a package.path pointing to $HOME/.spook/lib as well as PROJECT_DIR/.spook/lib which means you can put any exensions in there (written in moonscript or lua) and load them easily from your Spookfile.
+There's a package.path pointing to $HOME/.spook/lib as well as PROJECT_DIR/.spook/lib which means you can put any extensions in there (written in MoonScript or Lua) and load them easily from your Spookfile.
 This means you could extend functionality in infinite ways.
 This is really just convenience since you could just as easily add your own package paths directly to the Spookfile.
 However, to me it seems $HOME/.spook is a reasonable place to put such things as well PROJECT_DIR/.spook.

 Basically, let's say you've got some code in $HOME/.spook/lib/utils/boom.moon that you'd like to use in the Spookfile.
 This is how you'd do that: